paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-099-coal-industry-health-benefits.md

 **(b) Transfers**

 (1) **In general** — The Combined Fund shall include any amount transferred to the Fund under subsections (h) and (i) of section 402 of the Surface Mining Control and Reclamation Act of 1977 ([30 U.S.C.
-1232(h)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1232/h&num=0&edition=prelim)).
+1232(h)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1232/h&num=0&edition=prelim)).11 So in original.
+Probably should be “([30 U.S.C.
+1232](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1232&num=0&edition=prelim)).”

-(2) **Use of funds** — Any amount transferred under paragraph (1) for any fiscal year shall be used to pay benefits and administrative costs of beneficiaries of the Combined Fund or for such other purposes as are specifically provided in the Acts 11 So in original.
+(2) **Use of funds** — Any amount transferred under paragraph (1) for any fiscal year shall be used to pay benefits and administrative costs of beneficiaries of the Combined Fund or for such other purposes as are specifically provided in the Acts 22 So in original.
 Probably should be “Act”. described in paragraph (1).

 ### Statutory Notes